Leybourne LakesSat 6 Jul

 Entry fee includes a map which you keep afterwards and the hire of an electronic timing chip which you will use to register your visit to each control.

-Children up to year 8 running as a pair should each enter.
+Children up to and including year 6 running as a pair should each enter.

 Registration and Start times